 I do a fair bit of long distance running, some cycling and skiing and enjoy reading, beekeeping and most types of music.
 DCHS is a great school with wonderful staff and amazing, talented students.
 There’s a lot to be proud of and I’m very happy to be involved in helping its development.

-I am married with two stepchildren and three grandchildren.
+I am married with two stepchildren and four grandchildren.
 I have lived in Rickmansworth since 2009.
 My husband is a secondary Headteacher in Bucks.
 Together, we enjoy travelling, theatre and ballet, gardening and visiting National Trust properties.

 I live in Gerrards Cross and am married with three children.
 My daughter joined DCHS this Autumn and has thrown herself into school life – orchestra, netball, hockey and a variety of other clubs.